Ambulatory Care Expansion

 - Ambulatory Care Center, our largest center for off-campus outpatient care, offering a broad array of clinical services in an integrated environment

-- Center for Musculoskeletal Care, the largest freestanding facility of its kind in the country
+- NYU Langone Orthopedic Center, the largest freestanding facility of its kind in the country

-- Outpatient Surgery Center, dedicated solely to the needs of patients undergoing specialized orthopaedic surgical procedures that don’t require an overnight hospital stay
+- Outpatient Surgery Center, dedicated solely to the needs of patients undergoing specialized orthopedic surgical procedures that don’t require an overnight hospital stay

 Also in close proximity to the main campus is Perlmutter Cancer Center at 160 East 34th Street, as well as several other sites clustered between 30th and 38th Streets.